With connectivity widely recognised as a key driver of the post-Covid-19 economic recovery, GCC countries are poised to expand their 5G networks.

 The UAE unveiled its Industry 4.0 initiative in October 2021 to increase innovation and productivity, lower the industrial sector’s carbon footprint and add some $6.8bn to the economy by 2031.
 The programme is a cornerstone of the government’s roadmap to ensure that the economy remains dynamic over the next half century.
 The plan will leverage Fourth Industrial Revolution technologies such as automation, additive manufacturing, blockchain, artificial intelligence (AI) and the internet of things (IoT).

 These technologies depend on 5G connectivity to generate optimum value, and plans to expand coverage are under way through a partnership between Abu Dhabi-based Etisalat and Sweden-based Ericsson.
 The country already boasts the world’s fastest mobile network and the GCC’s fastest fixed network.
-In addition, it had the highest worldwide fibre-to-the-home (FTTH) penetration rate for the last three years.
+In addition, it had the highest worldwide fibre-to-the-home (FTTH) penetration rate between 2019 and 2021.

 One area in which 5G could add significant value is smart agriculture.
 For example, in the city of Al Ain, located in Abu Dhabi, industrial farmers are keen to bolster digitalisation by expanding the use of remote sensors and robotics, among other methods.
 This is just one way 5G can make industry more sustainable and productive in the region.
 “Increasingly clients want to feel they are part of sustainability efforts, and that these efforts lead to tangible realities.
 In this regard, 5G can be a key enabler, thanks to the decentralised control and monitoring it can provide across facilities and systems,” Feras Albanyan, CEO at real estate development company AQALAT, told OBG.

 Other GCC members have also turned their attention to expanding 5G coverage.
 In a recent report, Ericsson anticipated that 5G will account for 73% of all mobile subscriptions in the GCC by 2026.
-This would represent the world’s second-highest 5G market penetration.
+This would represent the second-highest 5G market penetration in the world.

-Bahrain achieved full nationwide 5G coverage in January 2021, supporting the expansion of the digital economy.
-Elsewhere, Saudi Arabia’s Salam – known as the Integrated Telecom Company until June 2021 – is engaged in expanding 5G and FTTH in the Kingdom, in line with Vision 2030 digital transformation plans.
+In January 2021 Bahrain became one of the world’s first countries to achieve nationwide 5G roll out, supporting the expansion of the digital economy.
+Elsewhere, Saudi Arabia’s Salam – known as the Integrated Telecom Company until June 2021 – is engaged in expanding 5G and FTTH in the Kingdom, in line with Vision 2030.